ableplayer/ableplayer/README.md

 -   **data-speed-icons** - optional; "arrows" (default) or "animals".
 The latter will substitute a turtle icon for *slower* and a rabbit icon for *faster*.
 -   **data-start-time** - optional; time at which you want the audio to start playing (in seconds)
 -   **data-volume** - optional; set the default volume (0 to 10; default is 7 to avoid overpowering screen reader audio)
 -   **data-seek-interval** - optional; interval (in seconds) of forward and rewind buttons.
-By default, seek interval is calculated to be 1/10 of the duration of media.
+By default, seek interval is intelligently calculated based on  duration of the media.
 -   **data-show-now-playing** - optional; "true" or "false" to include "Selected track" section within player; only applies when a playlist is present

 #### Language